subhashjprasad/subhashjprasad.github.io/README.md

 # subhashjprasad.github.io

-This is the website I created for my nonprofit organization, Know-How.
+This is the website I created for my organization, Know-How.
 It uses HTML, CSS, and JavaScript.